 A lifelong resident of the Jefferson/Dever-Conner area, Jeff graduated from Jefferson High School and attended LBCC & Oregon State University where he studied counseling.
 Jeff worked for over 3 years counseling youth as a Campus Life Director, 8 years at Stone Forest, Inc., and 6 years in the titanium industry at Selmet.

 Jeff and his wife, Dalana (Chilcote) were married in 1982 and have 2 adult sons, Jessey and Mitchell (and his wife Shasta), and a daughter, Charli.
 Jeff has coached football at Jefferson High School and through the Albany Boys and Girls Club for many years.
-He also attends Grace Point Church and regularly spends time at the Fitness Experience gym.
+He regularly spends time at the Fitness Experience gym.

 Jeff's personality puts people at ease, and the families we serve have been comfortable with Jeff's guidance and demeanor while discussing what can be a very difficult subject.
 He stands ready to assist with your preneed arrangements.